pedrosfaria2/economic_events/README.md

 - **Fetch and Store Data**: Fetch economic events data from the web and store it in a SQLite database.
 - **View Stored Data**: View and filter stored economic events data in a tabular format.
 - **Send Email**: Send an email with today's economic events, including the option to customize the recipient, subject, and message.
-- **Automated Testing**: Unit tests to ensure the reliability and correctness of the application.
+- **Automated Testing**: Unit, integration, and performance tests to ensure the reliability and correctness of the application.

 ## Requirements